Dinitrogen tetroxide: The Apollo-Soyuz mishap

-On 24 July 1975, NTO poisoning affected three U.S. astronauts on the final descent to Earth after the Apollo-Soyuz Test Project flight.
+On 24 July 1975, NTO poisoning affected three U.S. astronauts on the final descent to Earth after the Apollo–Soyuz Test Project flight.
 This was due to a switch accidentally left in the wrong position, which allowed the attitude control thrusters to fire after the cabin fresh air intake was opened, allowing NTO fumes to enter the cabin.
 One crew member lost consciousness during descent.
-Upon landing, the crew was hospitalized for five days for chemical-induced pneumonia and edema.
+Upon landing, the crew was hospitalized for five days for chemical-induced pneumonia and pulmonary edema.

 Power generation using N2O4

 The tendency of N2O4 to reversibly break into NO2 has led to research into its use in advanced power generation systems as a so-called dissociating gas.
 "Cool" dinitrogen tetroxide is compressed and heated, causing it to dissociate into nitrogen dioxide at half the molecular weight.
 This hot nitrogen dioxide is expanded through a turbine, cooling it and lowering the pressure, and then cooled further in a heat sink, causing it to recombine into nitrogen tetroxide at the original molecular weight.
 It is then much easier to compress to start the entire cycle again.
 Such dissociative gas Brayton cycles have the potential to considerably increase efficiencies of power conversion equipment.

+The high molecular weight and smaller volumetric expansion ratio of nitrogen dioxide compared to steam allows the turbines to be more compact.

+N2O4 was the main component of the "nitrin" working fluid in the decommissioned Pamir-630D portable nuclear reactor which operated from 1985 to 1987.